-Only once Hashem presented Himself to Israel in history in the way we read about: smoke, shofar sounds, thunder, Moshe actually talking with Him but not being allowed to see His face.
+Only once Adonai presented Himself to Israel in history in the way we read about: smoke, shofar sounds, thunder.
+Moshe actually talked with Him but he was not allowed to seeing His face.
 This situation is completely unique.
 We need to realize that there is only one G-d, the G-d of Israel.
 And He chose Israel to communicate with and give His holy Torah to, in order to live by it and to share it with those people who are drawn by it.
 The importance of this relatively short moment in time cannot be appreciated enough.
 And the impact of it needs to be actualized continually.
 Parashat Behar aims at this actualization as do all Torah portions.

 People and land need to be elevated to a level of quality which reminds of G-d’s presence at Sinai and looks forward to eternal life with Him, as our Jewish prophet Daniel says: “Many of those who sleep in the dust of the earth shall awake, some to everlasting life …” (Daniel 12:2).
 Moments of rest like the weekly Shabbat (see the end of this Parasha, Vayikra/Leviticus 26:2) and Shemitta returning as every seventh year and the every fiftieth year returning Yovel year (year of Jubilee) are moments which are reminders of G-d’s kingship.
 When we celebrate these times which Hashem appointed at their appointed moments we confirm His authority.
 Believers who change the day of Shabbat into Sunday and the dates of the feasts into different dates confirm their own authority.